 Retirement Villages Group’ Landlords can offer Tenancies from one month onwards, usually Tenancies are granted as a twelve month fixed term with the ability to renew.

 Two months prior to the end of the fixed term, we will contact you to discuss your plans and a new term will be negotiated and offered to you.
-(A review of the monthly inclusive charge is carried out annually on the anniversary of the start date, and is subject to a 3% increase per annum)
+(A review of the monthly inclusive charge is carried out annually on the anniversary of the start date and is subject to an increase In line with Retail Price Index (RPI)).